 Editor instruction: change this subclause as follows

-The More Data field is 1 bit in length and is used to indicate to a STA in PS mode that more MSDUs, AMSDUs, or MMPDUs are buffered for that STA at the AP.
+The More Data field is 1 bit in length and is used differently in the OBand and in the DBand.

+In the OBand, the More Data field is used as follows:

+It is used to indicate to a STA in PS mode that more MSDUs, A-MSDUs, or MMPDUs are buffered for that STA at the AP.
 The More Data field is valid in directed data or management type frames transmitted by an AP to a STA in PS mode.
 A value of 1 indicates that at least one additional buffered MSDU, A-MSDU, or MMPDU is present for the same STA.

-In the OBand, Tthe More Data field is optionally set to 1 in directed data type frames transmitted by a CF-Pollable STA to the PC in response to a CF-Poll to indicate that the STA has at least one additional buffered MSDU available for transmission in response to a subsequent CF-Poll.
+It is optionally set to 1 in directed data type frames transmitted by a CF-Pollable STA to the PC in response to a CF-Poll to indicate that the STA has at least one additional buffered MSDU available for transmission in response to a subsequent CF-Poll.

-In the OBand, Ffor a STA in which the More Data Ack subfield of its QoS Capability element is 1 and that has APSD enabled, an AP optionally sets the More Data field to 1 in ACK frames to this STA to indicate that the AP has a pending transmission for the STA.
+For a STA in which the More Data Ack subfield of its QoS Capability element is 1 and that has APSD enabled, an AP optionally sets the More Data field to 1 in ACK frames to this STA to indicate that the AP has a pending transmission for the STA.

-In the OBand, Tthe More Data field is set to 0 in all other directed frames.
+It is set to 0 in all other directed frames.

-The More Data field is set to 1 in group addressed frames transmitted by the AP when additional group addressed MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval.
-The More Data field is set to 0 in group addressed frames transmitted by the AP when no more group addressed MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval. and In the OBand, the More Data field is set to 0 in all group addressed frames transmitted by non-AP STAs.
+It is set to 1 in group addressed frames transmitted by the AP when additional group addressed MSDUs or MMPDUs remain to be transmitted by the AP during this beacon interval.
+The More Data field is set to 0 in group addressed frames transmitted by the AP when no more group addressed MSDUs or MMPDUs remain to be transmitted by the AP during this beacon intervaland in all group addressed frames transmitted by non-AP STAs.

+In the DBand, the More Data field is used as follows:

+In directed frames, it is set to 1 to indicate that the STA has MSDUs or A-MSDUs buffered for transmission to the frame recipient during the same SP/TXOP.

-In the DBand, a non-PCP/non-AP STA may set the More Data field to 1 when additional MSDUs remain to be transmitted upon the end of a scheduled SP.
-The More Data field is set to 0 when no additional MSDUs remain to be transmitted upon the end of a scheduled SP.
+It is set to 1 in group addressed frames transmitted by the AP when additional group addressed bufferable units (BUs) remain to be transmitted by the AP during this beacon interval.
+The More Data field is set to 0 in group addressed frames transmitted by the AP when no more group addressed BUs remain to be transmitted by the AP during this beacon interval.

+A DBand STA does not set the More Data bit to 1 if it does not have any MSDUs or A-MSDUs buffered for transmission to the frame recipient during the same SP/TXOP.

 9.12.3 Minimum MPDU Start Spacing